 The UK became the first country in the world to respond to the coronavirus by having its central bank directly finance its government, rather than through the intermediary of the government debt market.
 It involves the government’s account at the Bank of England (the “Ways and Means facility”) being extended to a temporarily unlimited amount.
 That will enable the government to raise money faster in the short term, avoiding the need to tap the gilts market.

-return, you are eligible as long as you have trading profits of under £50,000
+If you have at least one year’s self-assessment history and have filed your 2018-19 tax return, you are eligible as long as you have trading profits of under £50,000 per annum.

 You will receive a taxable grant of 80% of your average profits.
 You do not need to apply, you should receive details in the post and the grant in June.

 In general, the reimbursement by an employer of employee expenses is treated for tax purposes as earnings from the employment for the tax year in which they are paid (ITEPA 2003 ss 70 and 72) and will be taxed in the normal way.
 There is, however, an exemption for ‘homeworking arrangements’ which covers payments made by an employer to an employee in respect of reasonable additional household expenses incurred in carrying out duties of their employment at home (ITEPA s 316A).
 This is currently up to £4 a week (or £18 a month) but, as announced in the Budget, will be increased to £6 a week from 6 April 2020.
 An exempt homeworking payment under s 316A can be made to employees who work at home under a voluntary homeworking scheme (which is a crucial difference to other expenses claimed by employees outside of these arrangements).